The hermitage in the name

 Lilliput across the water

-Jonathan Swift was a regular guest of the Rochforts at the south end of Lough Ennell in the 1720s, at a spot the family called Lilliput.
-The story local to the lake — and not seriously contested — is that Swift took the name with him when he sat down to write Gulliver's Travels, and turned it into the kingdom of tiny people.
+Jonathan Swift was a guest of the Rochforts at the south end of Lough Ennell in the 1720s, at a spot the family called Lilliput.
+The story local to the lake, and not seriously contested, is that Swift took the name with him when he sat down to write Gulliver's Travels and turned it into the kingdom of tiny people.
 The Lilliput shore is across the water from Dysart, signposted now as the Lilliput Adventure Centre.
-If you are in Dysart and have an hour, the drive around to Lilliput and back along the lake is the local outing.
+If you are in Dysart with an hour to spare, the drive around to Lilliput and back along the lake is the local outing.